Covid/Flu Vaccinations

 All appointments are by invitation only.
 If you are an eligible patient, you will be invited to book an appointment using a self-booking link by text message, or by a telephone call/letter if we don’t have a mobile telephone number on your record.
 Please note, we are unable to see any patients on a walk-in basis, as clinics are only stocked with enough vaccines to cover the patients booked in.

-Often, patients who are under the age of 75 or who are not severely immunosuppressed are able to receive the vaccine a privately, for a charge.
+Often, patients who are under the age of 75 or who are not severely immunosuppressed are able to receive the vaccine from private providers, for a charge.
 We will update this page with specific details of providers in our area once this information is clear.

 How and where will I receive the vaccine?

-Clinics are scheduled to take place at Poynton Civic Hall.
+Clinics are scheduled to take place at each of our practices and at Poynton Civic Hall.

-When attending a vaccination clinic, we ask that patients attend the clinics alone where possible and for patients not to attend their appointments too early; these clinics are extremely busy and we have limited space at the venue, additionally there are upcoming car parking charges at Poynton Civic Hall, which may mean you incur a charge for your stay if you arrive too early.
+When attending a vaccination clinic, we ask that patients attend the clinics alone where possible and for patients not to attend their appointments too early; these clinics are extremely busy and we have limited space at the venues, additionally with the recent implementation of parking charges in Poynton and Disley, you may mean you incur a charge for your stay if you arrive too early.

 Once you check in at the clinic, you will be directed to one of our vaccination stations, where we will confirm your information and check some details about your general health and any medications you may be taking; this is also your opportunity to ask any questions you may have about the vaccine and after care.